Table of Contents

 Evolving Post

-This post was published in the spring of 2023.
-It has been amended and edited.
+This post, after it was published in the spring of 2023, has been amended in 2023 and 2024.

 The Oxford English Dictionary entry for “woke” is: “Originally: well-informed, up-to-date. … Now chiefly: alert to racial or social discrimination and injustice.”
 The Urban Dictionary adds: “Being woke means being aware… knowing what’s going on in the community (related to racism and social injustice).”
+The Wikipedia entry discusses the American etymology:

 Woke is an English adjective meaning “alert to racial prejudice and discrimination” that originated in African-American Vernacular English (AAVE).
 Beginning in the 2010s, it came to encompass a broader awareness of social inequalities such as sexism, and has also been used as shorthand for American Left ideas involving identity politics and social justice, such as the notion of white privilege and slavery reparations for African Americans.